DenverDAO/ablo-image-generator/memory-bank/techContext.md

 - Zustand for state management
 - React Hook Form with Zod for form handling and validation
 - Sonner for toast notifications
+- Web3-Onboard for wallet connection
+- Viem for blockchain interactions

 ### Component Structure